Kidney and bladder diseases in rabbits

 2. Water / Hydration

-• Offer multiple clean drinking options.
+• Offer multiple clean drinking water options.

 3. Movement & Environment